 Use baking times as a guideline only.
 Every oven is different.
 Some run hot, some run cold, and only you know how your oven bakes.
 For best results use an oven thermometer and adjust the temperature as needed.

 Cool cakes completely before frosting.
-Don’t rush here, if the cakes is warm your frosting will warm and thin making it difficult to properly frost the cake.
+Don’t rush here, if the cake is warm your frosting will warm and start to thin making it difficult to properly frost the cake.

 If you like my mini vanilla cake recipe, try my small carrot cake recipe, it's one of my favorites!